-Just about everyone has a friend or family member who knows a little about computers.
+Everyone has a friend or family member who knows a little about computers.

 If they can fix your email, they must be able to design a good website, right?

-On occasion, we’ll lose a potential customer who is reluctant to invest the expense of having a professional design and develop their website.
+On occasion, we’ll lose a potential customer who is reluctant to invest in the expense of having a professional design and develop their website.

 Sure, anyone can hop on Wix or other free website builders and toss together a website in minutes.
 But what if we told you WIX is horrible for a business website?